DavidTzy/Big-Data-/ReadMe.md

 where p(x) and p(y) are the probabilities of occurrence of events x and y, and p(x,y) is the probability of co-occurrence of x and y.

-(2)Personalized Pagerank: PageRank is one of the methods Google uses to determine a page’s relevance or importance,details and algorithms can be found in section 5.3 in Lin's book(Data-Intensive Text Processing with MapReduce)
+(2)Personalized Pagerank on  Gnutella server network: PageRank is one of the most important methods Google uses to determine a page’s relevance or importance,details and algorithms can be found in section 5.3 in Lin's book(Data-Intensive Text Processing with MapReduce)

 Personalized page rank is like ordinary page rank except: